taylorcornwall766/weak/documentation/feature-list/feature_list.md

 # MVP List

-PhillyRoll, a Crunchyroll clone, is a website for users to watch anime, engage in light discussion, post anime, and spread their interests.

 ## 0. New account creation, log in, log out, and guest/demo login

 * Users can sign up, log in, and log out.